 There is no exact skin cancer treatment preparation required.
 However, the patients should inform their doctors about other medical conditions they have and the medications they are taking.
 This way, appropriate treatment for skin cancer can be prepared for the patient.

 There are several treatment alternatives available, depending on the type of skin cancer and its stage.
-These include:

 • Skin cancer surgery – the surgeons, might attempt to remove cancer tissue, specifically in the early stages of skin cancer.